-It’s National Teen Driver Safety Week through October 22nd, 2016.
+A great way to start or have a conversation with your teenager about safe driving habits is during National Teen Driver Safety Week.
+This year it runs from October 21-27, 2018.
 This is an opportunity to remind your teen driver of your safe-driving expectations and to become familiar with all the tools that can help keep your child safe while driving.

 Take it from me: This is a serious issue, the numbers bear out that as a parent, you should constantly speak to your teen driver about his or her driving habits.
 I have lost a child and I know the pain that I hope none of you ever know.
 Losing a child is an exclusive club that nobody wants to be a member of.